Puff Pastry Danishes

 Easy Cream Cheese Puff Pastry Dessert.
 Try these easy danishes made from puff pastry.
 Try anh flavor you want, chocolate, raspberry, blueberry or any fruit you want.
 Quick and easy Brunch Dessert.

 If you make them, let me know what filling you tried!
-Chocolate chip was my kids’ favorite because they really do love everything chocolate, but raspberry was my own favorite.
+Chocolate chip was my kids’ favorite because they really do love everything chocolate, but I loved the raspberry ones.

 Chocolate Chip Cream Cheese Danish recipe made from Puff pastry.anishes made from puff pastry.
 Try any flavor you want, chocolate, raspberry, blueberry or any fruit you want.
 Quick and easy Brunch Dessert.